-You will have Assignments wherever possible, and throughout the course there shall be one project in which you shall be incrementally applying the new IPC technique you have learned.
+You will have Assignments wherever possible, and throughout the course, there shall be one project in which you shall be incrementally applying the new IPC technique you have learned.
 Towards the end of the course, you would have practiced and applied all IPC techniques learned in this course.

-For Each IPC mechanism, we will have a detailed code walk in which I show you how actually a given IPC mechanism is implemented on sending and receiving side.
-When you would join industry, from day 1 you will witness IPC concepts being applied all over the software in order to facilitate communication between different parts of the software.
+Each IPC mechanism, we will have a detailed code walk in which I show you how actually a given IPC mechanism is implemented on sending and receiving side.
+When you would join the industry, from day 1 you will witness IPC concepts being applied all over the software in order to facilitate communication between different parts of the software.

 Who should do this course ?